dev-penny/Pascal600-compiler-design/README.md

 # Compiler-design
 Compiler design of Pascal600

-Mini semi-complete Project of Compiler Design, 5th semester project, [CS Dept. University of Thessaly](http://cs.uth.gr/en/home/)
+Mini semi-complete Project of Compiler Design of Pascal600.

 ## Includes 2 stages: